JosephCapstone/Capstone-Project-P004021Eng/QBot_Platform/README_QBOT.md

 # QBot Platform

-The qbot_platform folder is located in /home/nvidia/ros2/src
+The qbot_platform folder is located on the QBot Platform in /home/nvidia/ros2/src

 NOT COMPLETED
 (GOAL OF THIS SECTION IS TO COPY THE ENTIRE FOLDER AND REPLACE THE ONE ALREADY ON THE QBOT)